Saturday, March 6, 2010

 Albert dueling with the Mystery Guy.

 Another dynamite Alligator show was Lonnie Mack, at Peabody’s.
 I went to this one with a couple guys from the store.
 Lonnie is another guy who’s been around since dirt and was famous for pioneering the use of the Flying V guitar.
+I got right up to the front of the stage for this one.

 I think these guitars were older than ME.